DateNovember 21, 2019

 CategoryBusiness, CEO, Dallas CEO Peer Groups, Goals, Growth, happiness, Planning, Purpose, Renaissance Executive Forums

-I recently gave this page to a group of business leaders at our CEO Peer Advisory Groups in Dallas and I asked them to fill this to show how satisfied they were with a variety of areas in their Personal and Professional life.
+I recently gave this simple Satisfaction Assessment to a group of business owners at our CEO Peer Advisory Groups in Dallas and I asked them to fill this to show how satisfied they were with a variety of areas in their Personal and Professional life.
 The results were surprising to many.

 First, we filled out the Business Wheel and in most cases, the business wheel showed a level of satisfaction in most areas that filled up each section close to the edges.
 Not surprising as they are experienced Owners, Presidents, and CEOs who have worked hard to achieve success.